My name is Wally, and this is my about me page.

 However, I was excited and scared at the same time.
 The old hens lay about 40 to 50 eggs daily or about 25 dozen a week.
 I had kept track on a paper chart to keep track of production.

-I would vary the times I fed and watered them, trying to find out when I would get the most eggs.
+I would vary the times I fed and watered them, trying to determine when I would get the most eggs.

 He also told me they would lay eggs for nearly 6 months before going into a molt or resting period.

-I soon paid my dad back and could have my own money to buy lunches and reinvest back into my egg business.
+I soon paid my dad back and could have money to buy lunches and reinvest into my egg business.
 This was a win-win for my Dad and I. I furnished eggs for our household as well as what I could sell.

 Investing in My Business